tobya/DevRoute/README.md

 Once installed will create a file routes/devroutes.php

-Place any dev routes in this file, they are all prefixed with 'dev'
+Place any dev routes in this file, they are all prefixed with 'dev'.  'dev' routes have the standard web middlewares.

 ````php